 The Luteal Phase

 Ovulation is followed by the luteal phase.
 With LH present, the corpus luteum begins to secrete increasing quantities of progesterone and fairly constant levels of estrogen.

-If fertilization does not occur, the decline of the hormones causes the endometrium to shed, which is dependent on hormones at all times for its health, maintenance and development.
-When estrogen reaches a low enough point the hypothalamus releases GnRH and the cycle starts over again.
+If fertilization does not occur, the decline of the hormones causes the endometrium to shed, which is dependent on hormones at all times for its health, maintenance, and development.
+When estrogen reaches a low enough point, the hypothalamus releases GnRH, and the cycle starts over again.

 Biphasic Herbal Formulas and the Menstrual Cycle

 Each new cycle begins and follows a complex and harmonious communication of hormones.
-It is when this delicate communication becomes broken that problems begin to arise and can alter the length, timing and regulation of the menstrual cycle.
+It is when this delicate communication becomes broken that problems begin to arise and can alter the length, timing, and regulation of the menstrual cycle.
 This is where biphasic herbal formulas may help the body create and maintain a regular menstrual cycle.
 Biphasic herbal formulas can guide and support proper function of the reproductive organs in the body.
 Biphasic herbal formulas aid in hormonal balance, health of the reproductive organs, endocrine system function, and proper blood formation within the reproductive organs.

-Specific herbs can be taken together in a specialized blend during either the follicular or luteal phase, to help promote a regular menstrual cycle.
+Specific herbs can be taken together in a specialized blend during either the follicular or luteal phase, in order to help promote a regular menstrual cycle.
 Some of the herbs may be part of both biphasic blends; these herbs have supportive actions for the entire menstrual cycle and are not specific to either just the follicular phase or the luteal phase, but both.